chemotronix/Sustainable-Blockchain-Hackathon/README.md

-# About Chemotronix
+# About Chevtrox

-Chemotronix is a unique blend of IoT, A.I and Blockchain, which fosters the reduction of carbon emissions in Africa, allowing users to trade carbon credits.
+Chevtrox is a unique blend of IoT, A.I and Blockchain, which fosters the reduction of carbon emissions in Africa, allowing users to trade carbon credits.

 A company that wishes to use the services of Chemotronix receives an IoT device, this IoT device has a unique ID that is registered on the blockchain.
 With this unique ID, users and companies can track their carbon emissions which are immutably stored on web3storage(IPFS) by Filecoin and are processed in the blockchain such that the carbon credits associated with the device are burned periodically.
 With the unique ID, users can transfer and share carbon credits(**an ERC-20 token**) among themselves without needing to remember their lengthy wallet addresses.